-I am pleased to present the Annual Report of Manitoba Multiculturalism and Literacy (MAL) for the period April 1, 2013 to March 31, 2014.
+I am pleased to present the Annual Report of Manitoba Multiculturalism and Literacy (MAL) for the period April 1, 2014 to March 31, 2015.

-In 2013/14, total funding of \$422,200 in support of intercultural, interfaith and ethnocultural diversity was delivered through ethnocultural communities across Manitoba under the Ethnocultural Community Support Program (ECSP).
-A total of 121 applications were approved.
+In 2014/15, total funding of \$422,200 in support of multicultural values, anti-racism, interfaith and youth programming was delivered through ethnocultural communities across Manitoba under the Ethnocultural Community Support Program (ECSP).
+A total of 96 applications were approved.
 On average, programming to over 1,200 youth is supported through this program.
-Additionally, the department has assisted organizations to hold over 76 events to promote inclusion as well as responded to 37 requests for research and analysis from both internal and external organizations.
+Additionally, the department has assisted organizations to hold over 48 events to promote inclusion as well as responded to requests for research and analysis from both internal and external organizations.

-Last year, the department partnered with Citizenship and Immigration Canada and the Royal Canadian Mounted Police to host two citizenship ceremonies on behalf of the Minister.
-It also cohosted and coordinated the annual Canadian Multiculturalism Day with community organizations and ethnocultural organizations.
-This event featured opportunities for cultural sharing and exploring the benefits of diversity through displays and interactive demonstrations.
+Last year, the department partnered with Citizenship and Immigration Canada and the Canadian Museum for Human Rights to host an inaugural citizenship ceremony at the Museum, on behalf of the Minister.
+It also co-hosted and coordinated the annual Canadian Multiculturalism Day with community organizations and ethnocultural organizations.
+This free event featured opportunities for cultural sharing and exploring the benefits of diversity through displays and interactive demonstrations.